 Another area which needs heating is the Green House vegetable and fruits growing facilities in these areas.
 A typical greenhouse facility won’t work in these areas as the outside temperatures reach well below 0 deg C. Apart from providing the basic greenhouse glass facility, these areas have to be augmented with additional heating for the fruits and vegetables to grow.

 Apart from the extremely cold conditions, these areas have one of the best solar irradiation available in the country.
 Owing to this, these are extremely suitable locations for technologies harnessing solar power.
 To provide solutions to the challenges faced by the defense personnel in these areas, there should be a holistic approach rather than a one problem-one technology-one solution plan.

-We have been part of the project in developing one of this only kind border outpost station which is a NET ZERO facility.
-The solution was designed to attain ZERO fossil or at least minimize it.
-Not only has it provided a NET ZERO solution for the energy needs of the personnel in the outpost but have done it along with significantly improving the living conditions and significantly cutting down the logistical nightmare of transporting we talked earlier.
+We have been part of the project in developing one of this only kind border outpost station which is aNET ZERO facility.
+The solution was designed to attain ZERO fossil or at least minimise it.
+It has not only managed to provide a NET ZERO solution for the energy needs of the personnel in the outpost but has done it along with significantly improving the living conditions and considerably cutting down the logistical nightmare of transporting we talked about earlier.
 The solution was developed using Solar Thermal, Solar PV, Radiant Heating and Geo-thermal.
-There are many such locations across different divisions of Indian military that needs to be developed.
-And of course more NET ZERO buildings all across our cities and country.
+There are many such locations across different divisions of Indian military that needs to be developed, and, of course, more NET ZERO buildings all across our cities and country.